YaoSheng-Yu/house-prices-advanced-regression-techniques/README.md

 ### Smoothed Median Encoding:

 Direct median encoding can sometimes lead to overfitting, particularly when a category doesn't appear frequently in the dataset.
 To address this, I incorporated smoothed median encoding.
-This technique computes a weighted average between the median sale price of the category and the overall median sale price, as per the equation:

-\[ \text{Smoothed Value} = \frac{\text{Weighted Sum of Category Median and Overall Median}}{\text{Combined Weight}} \]
+The principle is straightforward:

+$$ \text{Smoothed Value} = \frac{n \times \text{Category Median} + m \times \text{Overall Median}}{n + m} $$

 Where:
-- \( n \) is the number of times the category appears.
-- \( m \) is a smoothing parameter.
+- The weighted sum is a combination of how many times the category appears and a smoothing parameter.

 ### Adding Random Noise:

 To provide an additional layer against overfitting and to make the encoding less deterministic, I introduced random noise to the encoded values, adjusting each value by a factor within the range of ±5% of its original value.
 This ensures the encoded values, while indicative of their association with the sale price, aren't a perfect match, offering more generalization in models.

 By using this approach, I aim to capture the nuances within the categorical data while molding them for improved model predictions.

 ## 4. Feature Selection